AAghaei/gfbio-ontology/README.md

-# gfbio-ontology
+# Intro

 This is the repository of the gfbio-ontology.
-It is an application ontology which is describing the essence of biological search objects.
-As a basis it uses the [EASE](https://github.com/cpfaff/ease) annotation schema.
-The schema andd the ontology can be used for the annotation of biological data and for significantly improving the discovery for biodiversity research related data.
+The ontology is an application ontology which is describing the essences of a biological search objects.
+As basis of the ontology an xml schema is used which documents typical metadata (author, data type, title) as well as semantic annotations.

+Next to the ontology the repostiroy also contains an xml schema based on the [EASE](https://github.com/cpfaff/ease) schema.
+The schema and the ontology can be used in concert for the annotation of biological data and for building efficient tools supporting the disvoery of bioligical data.

-## What does it cover
+# The core and coverage of the ontology

 At the core the ontology covers the description of biological search objects.
 If allows for a clear and precise annotation along essential topics in biology.
-The vocabulary revolves around several topics or categories: A diagram  shows the core concepts and relations.
+The overall vocabulary revolves around several topics or categories which are detailed with their relations in the diagram below.

 ### Core concepts diagram